0nK3t4m1n3/0nK3t4m1n3/README.md

-ALSO MINORS DNI record shetwt 11 D.
+𝐀LSO MINORS DNI record shetwt 11 D.

-Please ask me to take inspiration from my ponies YES.
+𝐏lease ask me to take inspiration from my ponies YES.
 THIS INCLUDES MY COLOURING STYLE. through whispers!

 **Don’t socialize with me if the community I’m part of makes you uncomfortable**